A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Methods

 We generate an overall 3-D attention tensor by combining above spatial and channel attention tensors as follows:

-where $\odot$ is the Hadamard product, and $\mathbf{U}_{\text{SE}}^{t,l} \in \mathbb{R}^{C \times H \times W}$ denotes the 3-D attention tensor of SFMs.
-Each element within this tensor corresponds to a neuron in SFMs, and its value refers to the importance level of the neuron at time $t$.
-To achieve a long-term influence process, we integrate the feedback of the 3-D attention tensor into the membrane potentials of neurons and rewrite the iterative formula of the LIF neuron model in the SCTFA-SNN as follows:
+where $\odot$ is the Hadamard product, and $\mathbf{U}_{\text{SE}}^{t,l} \in \mathbb{R}^{C \times H \times W}$ denotes the 3-D attention tensor of the SFMs.
+Each element within this tensor corresponds to a neuron in the SFMs, and its value represents the importance level of the neuron at time $t$.
+To achieve a long-term influence process, we integrate the feedback of the 3-D attention tensor into the membrane potentials of neurons and rewrite the iterative formula of the LIF neuron model in the SCTFA-SNN model as follows:

-where $s^{t,l}_{i}$ and $v^{t,l}_{i}$ are binary spike and membrane potential of the $i$-th neuron in the $l$-th layer at time $t$, $u^{t,l}_{\text{SE};i} \in \mathbf{U}_{\text{SE}}^{t,l}$ is the corresponding attention value, and $w_{ij}^{l,l-1}$ is synaptic weight from the $j$-th neuron in the $(l-1)$-th layer to the $i$-th neuron in the $l$-th layer.
-Theoretically, the decay factor of neuronal membrane determines the impact of historical information on the current influence.
-From the functional perspective, the SCTFA-SNN uses historically accumulated spatial-channel information to capture the underlying targets.
+where $s^{t,l}_{i}$ and $v^{t,l}_{i}$ are the binary spike and membrane potential of the $i$-th neuron in the $l$-th layer at time $t$, $u^{t,l}_{\text{SE};i} \in \mathbf{U}_{\text{SE}}^{t,l}$ is the corresponding attention value, and $w_{ij}^{l,l-1}$ is the synaptic weight from the $j$-th neuron in the $(l-1)$-th layer to the $i$-th neuron in the $l$-th layer.
+Theoretically, the decay factor of the neuronal membrane determines the impact of historical information on the current influence.
+From a functional perspective, the SCTFA-SNN model uses the accumulated historical spatial-channel information to capture the underlying target regions.